mauliknariya/DeepCyclePipeline/README.md

 # Snakemake pipeline for running DeepCycle on single-cell RNA-seq data

-The pipeline executes the following tolls on a given dataset:
+The pipeline executes the following tools on a given dataset:
 ```
 cellranger
     |